VimukthiniAttanayaka/my-library/README.md

 This project was genetated with React version 17.0.39

 # Development server
- clone "git clone git@github.com:VimukthiniAttanayaka/my-library.git" Download dependancy "npm install"
+ clone "git clone git@github.com:VimukthiniAttanayaka/my-library.git".
+ Download dependancy "npm install".
- Run "npm start"
+ Run "npm start".

  After aboue step you can see this project run on http://localhost:3000/ .
 The app will automatically reload if you change any of the source files.